 It’s easy then to feel like you want to give up, just as one might give up when a horse regresses.

-Using horses as our inspiration and taking the lessons they can teach us every day can help shift our mental position and create a better, happier life for ourselves and those around us.
+Using horses as our inspiration and taking the lessons they can teach us every day can help shift our mental position and create a better, happier life.

 I hope you enjoyed that.